keeperofkey/BrainStation/reports/unit_5/BDP.md

 disruptions and allow rapid restoration of critical operations as needed.
 This provides organizational resilience when faced with potential threats.

-# Backup and Recovery Plan: Outline plans for data backup and recovery in case of data loss or system failure.
+# Backup and Recovery Plan

 ## Backup Strategy

-- Database backups will be performed daily at 11pm.
+- Database backups will be performed daily.
   Backups will be retained for 2 weeks.
 - Application code will be stored in a version control system (Git) so all code revisions will be available.
 The Git repository will be backed up weekly.